Persyvan/vigil-route/README.md

 Copyright © 2026 Persy Maki Ndombe

 🙏 Acknowledgments
-Dataset: Self-collected Montreal road images (Oct-Dec 2025)

-Framework: TensorFlow, Keras, OpenCV, Ultralytics (YOLOv8)

-Platform: Google Colab Pro

-Inspiration: Municipal 311 systems, Smart City infrastructure monitoring
+Special thanks to the members of Civilians On Board AI worldwide for their support and vision of Human-Centric AI.

 ⭐ If this project interests you, please star the repository!

-🌐 Read in other languages: 🇫🇷 Français
+🌐 Read in other languages: 🇬🇧 English

-Last updated: January 2026 | Model Version: V9
+Last updated: January 2026 | Model Version: V10